PlunderAcademy/plunderacademy/milestone-2-3-4-plan.md

-# Plunder Academy Curriculum Plan: Modules 6-22
+# Plunder Academy Curriculum Plan: Extra Islands and Modules

 ## Overview

 This document outlines the focused smart contract development curriculum for Plunder Academy modules 6-22, building on the foundation established in modules 1-5.
-The curriculum is organized into 4 main sections with practical deployments using battle-tested contracts.
+The curriculum is organized into 4 main islands with practical deployments using battle-tested contracts.

 **Total Modules:** 17 additional (22 total) then Module 23 to do in Milestone 3 **Focus:** Practical EVM Solidity Development